benfulcher/ResearchResources/pages/DoingAPhD.md

 It's important to:

-- respect the research content and style of your supervisor: read their papers and other outputs they've produced.
+- personally respect the research content and style of your supervisor: read their papers and other outputs they've produced.
+- be aligned in motivation—do the types of problems that excite your supervisor also excite you?
 - work productively and feel supported through your PhD candidature: if possible, do a short research project with the potential supervisor to get a feel for the relationship.
 - talk to the supervisor's past and current students to try to get an open and frank understanding of what being their student is like.
 For example, our group has [contact information for all past students](https://dynamicsandneuralsystems.github.io/team/).